Leftover Holiday Ham Fried Rice

 - 1/4 cup garlic powder

-- Begin by adding your 2 cups of uncooked rice and 3 cups of water to a rice cooker and set to cook.
+- Begin by adding your 2 cups of uncooked rice and 3 cups of water to a rice cooker (or your Instant Pot for 10 minutes) and set to cook.

 - Mine takes about 20 minutes to fully cook the rice, so I make sure to set it about 20 minutes ahead of when I'll need it.